GEM-benchmark/NL-Augmenter/transformations/antonyms_substitute/README.md

-# Antonyms Substitute
+# Antonyms Substitute (Double Negation)
-This transformation aims to substitute words with their antonyms, which facilitates the diversity of the content.
+This transformation aims to substitute even number of words with their antonyms which would increase the diversity of the given content.
+Its double negation mechanism does not revert original sentence semantics.

 Author name:
 - Zhexiong Liu (zhexiong@cs.pitt.edu, University of Pittsburgh)
 - Jing Zhang (jing.zhang2@emory.edu, Emory University)

 ## What type of a transformation is this?
-This transformation could introduce semantic diversity by adding antonyms.
-Specifically, it will help revert the semantics to an opposite position or uses double negation to express the similar semantics.
-In general, we assume that an even number of transforms will remain the semantics in terms of sentiment; however, an odd number of transforms will revert the semantics.
+This transformation introduces semantic diversity by replacing even number of adjective/adverb antonyms in given text.
+We assume that an even number of transforms will remain the semantics in terms of sentiment; however, an odd number of transforms will revert the semantics.
+Thus, it only applies to the sentence that the number of revertable adjective or adverb in the given sentence is even.
+We called it double negation.

 ## What tasks does it intend to benefit?
-This augmentation would benefit tasks related to sentiment analysis, contrastive learning and classification, by augmenting the dataset.
-The preserance of the labels would be dependent to the number of transforms that were applied in given text.
+This augmentation would benefit tasks related to sentiment analysis by augmenting the dataset.
+The labels for generated sentences would be the semantically similar to their previous one as the double negation mechanism does not change original sentence semantics.

 Benchmark results:

-Sentiment analysis: we run sentiment analysis on a 1% sample of the IMDB dataset.
-The original accuracy is 96.0 and the perturbed accuracy is 61.0.
+Sentiment analysis: we run sentiment analysis on 1000 samples of the IMDB dataset.
+The original accuracy is 96.0 and the perturbed accuracy is 83.0.

 ## Related Work